 Dr Mathew Upton, Associate Professor (Reader) in Medical Microbiology, talks about his work with antibiotics.Find out more about the Derriford Research Facility

 Recently graduated Nutrition, Exercise and Health student Nils Swindell talks about his course and his placement monitoring runners in the Dragon's Back Race.View the Nutrition, Exercise and Health course site

 Louise talks about how her biomedical sciences degree at the University of Plymouth prepared her for her studying to become a Physician Associate.Visit the MSc Physician Associate Studies programme page

 Engagement, experience and expertise

-Working in partnership with our studentsFind out everything you need to know about studying with the School of Biomedical and Healthcare Sciences
+Working in partnership with our studentsFind out everything you need to know about studying with the School of Biomedical Sciences

 The Systems Biology Centre offers genomics and proteomics facilities to researchers within and external to the University.

 Find out more about the centre in our video